 Battery technology has advanced in recent years, with new players on the market making it more competitive.
-There are a number of different battery technologies out in the market and choosing one really depends on one’s needs and of course budget.
+There are a number of different battery technologies out in the market and choosing one really depends on one’s needs & budget.

 8 Pros of Investing in an Energy Storage System

 1. Battery Backup

 If you have a grid-tied solar PV system it produces clean energy during daylight hours to power your internal electrical appliances.
 Any excess power is fed back into the grid.
 However, should your utility experience an outage then you will be left in the dark—pardon the pun.
 Having a battery backup system incorporated into the design of your solar PV system will provide backup power for a limited amount of time.

 How much backup power you have though depends on how much power is being drawn from the battery system and for how long.
 This will also be impacted if it’s day or night as if it’s during the day any power demands will be supplemented by both the PV and battery system.